samiylo/CoLab/ReadMe.md

-WeatherIo is a interactive weather tracking bot.
+CoLab is a online Virus Scanning tool.

-WeatherIo is created using ReactJS/JavaScript, HTML, CSS, and AJAx async.
+CoLab is created using ReactJS/JavaScript, HTML, CSS, and AJAx async.
+CoLab utilizes the VTApi.